Sovereign immunity: Norway

-Accordingly, the monarch cannot be prosecuted or sued in his or her personal capacity, but this immunity does not extend to the state as such.
+Accordingly, the monarch cannot be prosecuted or sued in their personal capacity, but this immunity does not extend to the state as such.
 Neither does immunity extend to the monarch in his capacity as an owner or stakeholder in real property, or as an employer, provided that the suit does not allege personal responsibility for the monarch.

 Philippines

 Article XVI, Section 3 of the 1987 Constitution currently in force states: "The State may not be sued without its consent."

 Spain

-The Spanish monarch is personally immune from prosecution for acts committed by government ministers in his or her name, according to Title II, Section 56, Subsection 3 of the Spanish Constitution of 1978.
+The Spanish monarch is personally immune from prosecution for acts committed by government ministers in their name, according to Title II, Section 56, Subsection 3 of the Spanish Constitution of 1978.

 The person of the King is inviolable and shall not be held accountable.
 His acts shall always be countersigned in the manner established in section 64.
 Without such countersignature they shall not be valid, except as provided under section 65(2).

 The constitution did not state whether a monarch who abdicated retains legal immunity, prior to the abdication of Juan Carlos I in 2014, but the government was planning to make changes to allow this.
 Legislation was passed, although unlike his previous immunity, the new legislation did not completely shield Juan Carlos, who was obliged to answer to the Supreme Court in a similar type of protection afforded to many high-ranking civil servants and politicians in Spain.
 The legislation stipulated that all outstanding legal matters relating to the former king be suspended and passed "immediately" to the Supreme Court.